FREQUENTLY ASKED QUESTIONS

 We tell true ghost stories in an atmospheric, haunted Victorian cemetery and show you all of the exact places where strange and supernatural phenomena have taken place.
 St. James' Cemetery is famously spooky from dusk onwards.

-The guides themselves are friendly characters... but we can't speak for every one of the +58,000 resident ghosts!
+The guides themselves are friendly characters and we don't do obnoxious screaming or "jump-scares"... but we can't speak for every one of the +58,000 resident ghosts!